 BAAS (1st Hon) HKU .
 MArch MIT

-Otto brings his experiences from MIT, Foster + Partners, and Richard Rogers Partnership to drive the innovation process at LAAB.
-He had taught at HKU as Assistant Professor and spoken at events organized by TEDx, Apple, MUJI, Steelcase, Kohler, KODW, AIA, SIA, HKIA, Columbia University, Cornell University, and HKU.
-An innovator at heart, he was named one of the “Asia’s Most Influential” by Tatler in 2022.
+Otto has brought his experience from MIT as well as several leading practices in the US, UK, and Italy, to bear on the innovation process of LAAB.
+He also taught at HKU as Assistant Professor and has spoken at events organized by TEDx, Apple, MUJI, Steelcase, Kohler, BODW, KODW, AIA, SIA, HKIA, Columbia University, Cornell University, and HKU.

 Yip Chun Hang